mohanr/mohanr.github.io/_posts/2017-02-17-reinforcementlearning.md

 ### Value table
 The representation of the board state when Player X has moved to position 1 and Player O has learned to move to position 1 is [1] and [1].
 This means that the two lists, representing the positions played by the two players X and O, each contain _1_

 This is stored as a set of higher-order bits and a set of lower-order bits like this in the value table.
+The value of this set of bits shown in the image is _513_.

 ![image-title-here](../images/bits.png){:class="img-responsive"}